cherrythecool/FunkinGodot/README.md

 ## Features

-* Fairly optimized but simple codebase
-* High accuracy to the base game's look and feel (with some small changes)
+* High accuracy to the base game's look and feel (with some changes)
 * Different scriptable parts to songs such as
 	- Cutscenes
 	- Events